Ruminative Self FocusPosted By William Dubin, Ph.D. on February 7, 2016 at 9:34am | General, Neurotic Traps, Recursive Traps [Neurosis]

 The awareness of past or future failure inspires a search for a solution.
 One tends to abstract from the specific event to achieve an understanding of the problem so it can be solved or prevented.
 For example, “The fact that I am alone on Saturday night means X about me,” or “What if I look nervous during my speech and they think Y about me.”
 Sadly, what starts out as adaptive problem-solving tends ti degenerate into Ruminative Self-Focus [RSF].

 RSF looks like problem-solving, but is in fact a pathogenic thinking strategy.
 Instead of leading to a solution, the rumination cycles through the same sequence of thoughts and reactions to those thoughts again and again without achieving closure or initiating effective action.
 RSF is not only effortful and unpleasant, it uses up the dear cognitive resources that are needed to solve real-world problems.
 The critical self-talk decreases the likelihood of success, and thus promotes outcomes that confirm self-critical beliefs.
+I sometimes will suggest that my patients try some sort of holistic medicine.
+I also think that some sort of yoga and seeking chiropractic care can help to ease some of the anxiety that they feel.

 The unintended consequences of self-focus